OpenSSL Troubleshooting: Fixing the unable to get local issuer certificate

 Solution Examples

-Example 1: Testing Connections with the openssl
+Example 1: Using the openssl

-If you encounter the error when using the openssl s_client
+If you’re using the openssl s_client

 openssl s_client -quiet -connect gmail.com:443